-“This is the closest description of what we’ve seen the team develop in.
-It’s drawing upon the strengths and talents God has given each of us – and using that in a team for His Glory.
-To make Him famous!”Emily Spicer, Moveolution Europe Team, Moldova 2019
+“This is the closest description of what we’ve seen the team develop in: We’ve been drawing upon the strengths and talents God has given each of us – and using that in a team for His Glory- to make Him famous!”Emily Spicer, Moveolution Europe Team, Moldova 2019

 It has been one week since our Moveolution Europe team landed back in the UK from their 10-day mission trip in Moldova.
 How did God stir up faith in the community and our team?

 From Moldovan-style horse and carriage commutes to sharing the love of God with over 65 children, our team were taken on a whirlwind of a journey with God this February.

 We partner with OM Moldova, a mission organisation who started sharing the love of God in Moldova by smuggling Bibles into the country during the Soviet reign, to reach children and families in Palanca.

 “Having the pastor share his vision on the first night then enabled our team to know how to partner, get on board and be one cohesive team working together. “

 Emily, in our team, helped keep us updated while in Palanca, Moldova.
 You can read her awesome diary updates for further reading, but here are some of our highlights from this years mission trip.

 “We thank God because it has been the most incredible experience, living in the wonderful village of Palanca.”
 Moveolution Europe Team, Moldova 2019